sanoodles/revenge-team/rulebook.md

 If the dribbling cap wins, the tackling cap is stunned for 1 turn.

 When a cap is stunned, it doesn't interfere in any of the other attacking actions, like pass, shoot,...

+## Tackle

+All defensive players can tackle the opposing player that controls the ball if it is inside their defensive area.

+A roll dice is done comparing defensive tackle skill vs offensive dribbling skill.

+If defender wins, he gains the ball.
+Otherwise he will be stunned for 1 turn.